RachMink/AWK-data-analysis/README.md

 use makefile to run the script

 ## Introduction
-This repository allows us to use a makefile to dowload a `.csv` file containing information about NYC inmates discharged from prison and run a shell script which uses AWK to analyze the information. <br></br>
+This repository allows us to use a makefile to dowload a `.csv` file containing information about NYC inmates discharged from prison in 2018 and run a shell script which uses AWK to analyze the information about the inmates. <br></br>
 This script
 - calculates the amount of discharged prisoners according to gender
 - calculates the amount of discharged prisoners according to age